yitznewton/bookfinder/README.md

 ## Deployment to Heroku

-Create a deploy branch, build Angular, and `git add -f dist/` to make a build commit.
+Create a deploy branch, do an Angular production build, and `git add -f dist/` to make a build commit.
 Push this up with `git push heroku deploy_branch_name:master`